 There is now a substantial body of work on penalized methods for variable selection in high-dimensional models.
-Several important penalty functions have been introduced, including the least absolute shrinkage and selection operator (Lasso) or $\ell_1$ penalty (Tibshirani (1996)), smoothly clipped absolute deviation (SCAD) penalty (Fan and Li (2001)), and minimax concave penalty (MCP) (Zhang (2010)).
+Several important penalty functions have been introduced, including the least absolute shrinkage and selection operator (Lasso) or l_1 penalty (Tibshirani 1996), smoothly clipped absolute deviation (SCAD) penalty (Fan and Li 2001), and minimax concave penalty (MCP) (Zhang 2010).
 A common feature of these penalties is that they are capable of producing exact zero solutions, which automatically leads to variable selection.
-The penalized methods also have many attractive theoretical properties related to selection, estimation, and prediction in a sparse setting $(p \gg n)$ , including the asymptotic oracle property under certain conditions.
+The penalized methods also have many attractive theoretical properties related to selection, estimation, and prediction in a sparse setting ($p \gg n$), including the asymptotic oracle property under certain conditions.
 However, these methods provide no computable error assessment of the selection results in finite-sample situations.
 The literature on this topic has grown too vast to be adequately summarized here.
 Therefore, for results on convex selection, see Bühlmann and van de Geer (2011), and the references therein, and for concave selection, see Fan and Li (2001), Zhang (2010), and Zhang and Zhang (2012).

-Recently, many authors have studied the problem of statistical inference for low-dimensional parameters in high-dimensional regression models.
+Recently, many authors have studied the problem of statistical inference for lowdimensional parameters in high-dimensional regression models.
 Zhang and Zhang (2014) proposed a semiparametric efficient score approach for constructing confidence intervals of low-dimensional coefficients in high-dimensional linear models.
 Van de Geer et al. (2014) considered the same problem using an approach that inverts the optimization conditions for the Lasso solution, extending the work of Zhang and Zhang (2014) to include generalized linear models and problems with convex loss functions.
 Javanmard and Montanari (2014) considered the problem of hypothesis testing in a high-dimensional regression using a method similar to that of Zhang and Zhang (2014).
-Fang, Ning and Liu (2016) studied hypothesis testing and confidence intervals in high-dimensional proportional hazards models.
-Nevkov et al. (2018) proposed a unified theory of confidence regions and testing for high-dimensional estimating equations.
+Fang et al. (2016) studied hypothesis testing and confidence intervals in high-dimensional proportional hazards models.
+Neykov et al. (2018) proposed a unified theory of confidence regions and testing for high-dimensional estimating equations.
 Ning and Liu (2017) proposed a decorrelated score approach for hypothesis tests and confidence regions in sparse high-dimensional models.
 Zhu and Bradic (2018) proposed an approach for testing linear hypotheses in high-dimensional linear models without assumptions on the model sparsity or the loading vector representing the hypothesis.
-For other related works that use the regularized score method, refer to Belloni, Chernozhukov and Wei (2013), Dezeure et al. (2015), Lockhart et al. (2014), Meinshausen (2014), Meinshausen, Meier and Bühlmann (2009), Ning and Liu (2017), Stucky and van de Geer (2018), and Yang (2017).
+For other related works that use the regularized score method, refer to Belloni et al. (2013), Dezeure et al. (2015), Lockhart et al. (2014), Meinshausen (2014), Meinshausen et al. (2009), Ning and Liu (2017), Stucky and van de Geer (2018), and Yang (2017).

-Belloni et al. (2012) proposed a two-stage selection procedure with postdouble selection to estimate a single treatment effect parameter in a high-dimensional linear model.
+Belloni et al. (2012) proposed a two-stage selection procedure with post-double selection to estimate a single treatment effect parameter in a high-dimensional linear model.
 Tibshirani et al. (2016) considered the statistical inference for a forward stepwise and least angle regression in high-dimensional models after selection.
-Recently, various researchers have considered post-selection in the presence of high-dimensional parameters, including Berk, Brown and Zhao (2009); Berk et al. (2013), Lee et al. (2016), Lee and Taylor (2014), Rügamer and Greven (2018), and Tibshirani et al. (2016).
+Recently, various researchers have considered post-selection in the presence of high-dimensional parameters, including Berk et al. (2009, 2013), Lee et al. (2016), Lee and Taylor (2014), Rügamer and Greven (2018), and Tibshirani et al. (2016).